 The most noticeable change for me was the tab location.
 It’s getting a lot of buzz because this means Firefox is moving towards a similar UI experience as Opera and Chrome by having the tabs on top.
 Fortunately and very importantly, this change is a preference.
 This means when you start a new profile or just install Firefox, the tabs are going to be on top.
 However, you can simply right-click the menu area and uncheck ‘Tabs on top’ for the tabs to return to the position you’ve known for the previous versions.

 I’m looking forward to really getting to try the new tab position in my usual workflow (not when I’m consciously staring at it because I know it’s new).
 Often I’ll go to click to switch a different tab and end up accidentally clicking something on my bookmark toolbar, which changes the page I’m currently at and could be quite detrimental depending on what the current tab is doing.
-Mozilla has plenty of justification for changing the default tab position and also explain it in this video:
+Mozilla has plenty of justification for changing the default tab position.

 Add-Ons can be installed without restarting the browser, and can be developed more easily using the new JetPack SDK and js-ctypes.